Democrats set to clash in final debate before Iowa caucuses

 Some of the fiercest clashes could center on Sens.
 Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts, fellow progressives who until now have largely avoided criticizing each other.

 But Warren chastised Sanders over the weekend following a report that his campaign instructed volunteers to speak poorly of her to win over undecided voters.
-The tensions escalated on Monday after CNN reported Sanders told Warren in 2018 that he didn’t think a woman could win the election, a charge Sanders vigorously denied.
+The tensions escalated on Monday after CNN reported Sanders told Warren in a private 2018 meeting that he didn’t think a woman could win the election, a charge that Sanders vigorously denied but that Warren confirmed later Monday.

 The feuding will likely expand to include nearly every candidate on stage.
 Sanders has recently stepped up his attacks on former Vice President Joe Biden over his past support of the Iraq War, broad free-trade agreements and entitlement reform, among other issues.
 Minnesota Sen. Amy Klobuchar, who has had several strong debates, will be looking for another opportunity to highlight her candidacy as she remains mired in the middle of the pack in polling.
 Billionaire Tom Steyer will have to answer criticism that he’s buying his way to the White House.